How to Get Guardianship in Texas: A Step-by-Step Outline of the Process

 Guardianships are typically very complex and have a myriad of issues.
 Consequently, understanding the process involved in obtaining a guardianship over someone can be very difficult.
-Following is a bullet-point list of the sets (in order) that are generally followed in a routine guardianship proceeding to have someone appointed as guardian of the person or estate of a loved one.
+The following is an outline of the steps (in order) that are generally followed in a routine guardianship proceeding to have someone appointed as guardian of the person or estate of a loved one.

-- The Application.
 To initiate the guardianship proceeding, the proposed guardian must file an Application with the Court asking to be appointed as the Guardian.
-The Application must include specific information required under the Texas Probate Code, and it must be accompanied by a letter from the Ward’s doctor stating that the Ward lacks the capacity to make decisions for him/herself.
+The Application for guardianship must include specific information required under the Texas Probate Code, and it must be accompanied by a letter from the Ward’s doctor stating the Ward lacks the capacity to make decisions for him/herself.

-- The Ad Litem Attorney.
 Once an Application has been filed, the Court is required to appoint an attorney ad litem to represent the proposed Ward’s interests in the guardianship proceeding.
-When the ad litem is appointed, they will typically go visit the proposed Ward either in their home or in the facility in which they live.
+When the ad litem is appointed, they will typically go visit the proposed Ward either in their home or the facility in which they live.

-- The Hearing.
-Assuming that the ad litem attorney is not going to contest the guardianship on behalf of the proposed Ward, the next step in the process is the hearing before the Court.
+Assuming the ad litem attorney is not going to contest the guardianship on behalf of the proposed Ward, the next step in the process is the hearing before the Court.
 At the hearing, the Court will appoint the guardian and set the bond amount.
 It is important to note that the proposed Guardian will be required to attend the hearing, and the proposed Ward will be given the option to attend.

 Once the guardian has been appointed by the Court, he/she must qualify as the guardian.
 This requires the guardian to take an Oath (swearing to fulfill the duties of guardian) and post the Bond.
 A guardian of the person will usually be required to post a small cash bond ($100 or so), but the guardian of the estate will be required to post a substantially larger bond depending on the size of the assets of the estate.